Non-Destructive Testing (NDT) of Unfired Glazes

 - Conduct a feasibility study

-The customized solutions may involve a technology transfer from other industries.
-This could result in financial savings and increased productivity through reduced losses and earlier detection of faulty glaze thicknesses.
+We can also provide customized solutions that could involve transferring technologies from other industries.
+Our solutions can bring about financial savings and increased productivity through a reduction in losses and early detection of faulty glaze thicknesses.

 - Evaluating client needs and the manufacturing facility